NDLANO/taxonomy-api/README.md

 In the above examples, all paths start with a subject.
 But sometimes, you encounter a topic which is important enough that it should be an entry point into the taxonomy in its own right, without being a child of a particular subject.
-Examples of such topics could be current events that should have greater visibility for a limited time period, such as the US Presidential Election 2016.
+Examples of such topics could be current events that should have greater visibility for a limited time period, such as the election of parliament.
 Other examples may be strong topics that are always important in several subjects and nearly a subject in itself, such as Statistics.

 When you mark a topic as a root context, you allow URLs to start with the id of that topic.
 In the above example, Statistics